ferdinandvanwyk/gs2_correlation/doc/source/getting_started.rst

     $ pip install -e .
     $ py.test

-As an additional testing phase, the continuos integration (CI) framework Travis_ to build and run the tests upon every push to the GitHub repository.
+As an additional testing phase, the continuous integration (CI) framework Travis_ to build and run the tests upon every push to the GitHub repository.
 The current build status is shown by the ``build`` badge at the top of the main page.